-- Mr. Buran is the only executive officer of the Company and the Bank who was entitled to receive a SERP benefit.
+(1) Mr. Buran is the only executive officer of the Company and the Bank who was entitled to receive a SERP benefit.
 The terms of the SERP are described below.

-Reflects present value of such benefits using a 4.73% discount rate.
-See description under "Employment Agreements" following this table. - Reflects the value of restricted stock units and performance restricted stock units at target whose vesting is accelerated on the termination of employment or change of control, in each case based on the closing price of the Company's common stock on December 31, 2023 (\$16.48). - Death benefit under the BOLI policy is equal to two times the named executive officer's base salary if the executive dies while employed by the Bank.
+(2) Reflects present value of such benefits using a 4.73% discount rate.
+See description under "Employment Agreements" following this table.

+(3) Reflects the value of restricted stock units and performance restricted stock units at target whose vesting is accelerated on the termination of employment or change of control, in each case based on the closing price of the Company's common stock on December 31, 2023 (\$16.48).

+- (4) Death benefit under the BOLI policy is equal to two times the named executive officer's base salary if the executive dies while employed by the Bank.
 With the exception of Ms. Cullen and Mr. Bingold, if death occurs after retirement the death benefit reduces to one time the base salary plus \$50,000.
 If death occurs after termination of employment from the Bank the death benefit reduces to one time the base salary.
-For Ms. Cullen and Mr. Bingold if death occurs after retirement from the Bank the death benefit is equivalent to - In the event of termination of employment on account of death or disability prior to a change of control, the Compensation Committee may, in its sole discretion, award the executive officer a bonus for the year of termination, in an amount determined by the Compensation Committee either at the time of termination of employment or at the time bonuses to active employees are awarded, in which case the Company would pay such bonus to the executive officer or, in the event of death, to his or her designated beneficiaries or estate, as the case may be.
-In the event of the executive officer's termination of employment on account of death or disability after a change of control, the Company would pay the executive officer or, in the event of death, his or her designated beneficiaries or estate, as the case may be, a pro rata portion of the bonus for the year of termination, determined by multiplying the amount of the bonus earned by the executive officer for the preceding calendar year by the number of full months of employment during the year of termination, and then dividing by 12.
-The - table does not include these amounts.

-If termination occurs prior to a change of control, the executive's Cash Severance Payment will include a pro rata portion of the bonus payable for the year in which the termination occurred (to the extent the performance goals for the year were satisfied). - If termination follows a change of control, the executive's Cash Severance Payment will include a pro rata portion of his or her bonus payable for the year in which termination occurred (based on the amount of bonus earned in the prior year).
+For Ms. Cullen and Mr. Bingold if death occurs after retirement from the Bank the death benefit is equivalent to \$100,000. - (5) In the event of termination of employment on account of death or disability prior to a change of control, the Compensation Committee may, in its sole discretion, award the executive officer a bonus for the year of termination, in an amount determined by the Compensation Committee either at the time of termination of employment or at the time bonuses to active employees are awarded, in which case the Company would pay such bonus to the executive officer or, in the event of death, to his or her designated beneficiaries or estate, as the case may be.
+In the event of the executive officer or, in the event of death, his or her designated beneficiaries or estate, as the case may would pay the executive officer or, in the event of death, his or her designated beneficiaries or estate, as the case may would pay the executive officer or, in the event of death, his or her designated beneficiaries or estate, as the case may be.
+In the officer officer officer officer, in the event of death, his or her designated beneficiaries or estate, as the case may be company would pay the executive officer or, in the event of death, his or her designated beneficiaries or estate, as the case may be, a pro rata portion of the bonus for the year of termination, determined by multiplying the amount of the bonus earned by the executive officer for the preceding calendar year by the number of full months of employment during the year of termination, and then dividing by 12.
+The table does not include these amounts. - (6) If termination occurs prior to a change of control, the executive's Cash Severance Payment will include a pro rata portion of the bonus payable for the year in which the termination occurred (to the extent the performance goals for the year were satisfied). - (7) If termination follows a change of control, the executive's Cash Severance Payment will include a pro rata portion of his or her bonus payable for the year in which termination occurred (based on the amount of bonus earned in the prior year).